base62/base62.js/Readme.md

 Base62.decode("F3", charset); // 999
 ```

-Note that `indexCharset` requires the respective string to contain exactly 62
+Note that `indexCharset` typically expects the respective string to contain
-unique character, but does not validate this for efficieny.
+exactly 62 unique character, but does not validate this for efficieny.
+In fact,
+it's also possible to use characters sets with more than 62 characters in order
+to achieve shorter identifiers for large numbers.

 ### Legacy API